-- You have more than one health condition
+- Have more than one health condition

-- You have asthma or other lung diseases
+- Have asthma or other lung diseases

-- You have a weakened immune system
+- Have a weakened immune system

 Monitor and Treat Your Symptoms

-- Drink fluids
+- Drink fluids.

-- Sleep more
+- Sleep more.

-- Ask your doctor about over-the-counter drugs, such as acetaminophen or ibuprofen
+- Ask your doctor about over-the-counter drugs, such as acetaminophen or ibuprofen.

 - Shortness of breath